-Why Investing in Employee Development is Essential for Improving Retention Rates and How Employers Can Execute It
+Why Investing in Employee Development is Essential for Retention

 When an organization works on employee development, the employees will, in turn, develop a strong sense of loyalty to the company.
 They will feel like their company values them enough to offer them opportunities for improvement and will be less likely to search for other jobs.
-This satisfaction will also drive them to work harder at their current job and creates an improved brand for the company.
+This satisfaction will also drive them to work harder in their current job and improve the company’s brand.

 The Relationship between Employee Development and Retention Rates